Ericsson/CodecheckerVSCodePlugin/README.md

 ## Configuring CodeChecker

-The extension uses the CodeChecker executable, `CodeChecker` by default.
-If your installation is different, or CodeChecker is not in the the `PATH` environment variable, the path to it can be set manually under `Preferences > Settings > Extensions > CodeChecker > Executable path`.
+The extension uses Codechecker version 6.18.1 or later.
+If your installation path is different, or CodeChecker is not in the the `PATH` environment variable, the path to it can be set manually under `Preferences > Settings > Extensions > CodeChecker > Executable path`.

 The extension can run a CodeChecker analysis on your project, either when saving a file, or when using one of the `CodeChecker: Analyze` commands.
 You can stop the analysis by clicking the *Cancel* button on CodeChecker's notification - partial results are saved automatically.